dailyLi/yelp_da/README.md

 As one of the most popular local business information app in North America, Yelp is widely used for review and rating.
 User reviews can bring insight for business owners for service improvement, and help potential customers find their choice of dining, shopping and other local services.

 Therefore, the objective of this project is to identify the polarity (positive or negative) of Yelp reviews using machine learning techniques, specifically, NLP sentiment analysis with Keras.
-The project would mainly focus on enhancing customers’ understanding of restaurants, educating new business owners on market knowledge, and improving existing merchants’ awareness about restaurants’ features.
+The project would mainly focus on enhancing customers’ understanding of restaurants, educating new business owners on market knowledge, and improving existing merchants’ awareness about their performance.

 ## Data set
 The Yelp reviews dataset consists of reviews from Yelp Dataset Challenge 2015 data.
 The Yelp reviews polarity dataset is constructed by Xiang Zhang (xiang.zhang@nyu.edu) and retrieved from https://course.fast.ai/datasets.